-Under public health orders, people who arrive in Sydney from overseas or by vessel from another port outside of NSW (other than travellers flying from New Zealand) must enter quarantine in a designated accommodation facility for 14 days.
+Under public health orders, people who arrive in Sydney from overseas or by vessel from another port outside of NSW (including travellers flying from New Zealand) must enter quarantine in a designated accommodation facility for 14 days.

 If you arrive in NSW from overseas and are instructed to quarantine in a hotel, you will be charged a fixed fee.

-Quarantine applies to all overseas travellers (other than travellers flying from New Zealand) even if you are currently feeling well.
+Quarantine applies to all overseas travellers (including travellers flying from New Zealand) even if you are currently feeling well.
 This is to ensure we can help anyone who does become unwell on their return to Australia and also to keep our community COVID-safe.

 Transiting through to an international location